8qfx1ai5/keep-distance-app/README.md

 # Conclusion

-I had a lot of learnings about android APP development, JAVA and BlueTooth in the last two days and maybe I get an other idea for a project.
+I had a lot of learnings about android APP development, JAVA and Bluetooth in the last two days and maybe I get an other idea for a project.
 On my research I found a lot of tutorials which described exactly what I tried to figure out.
 There for I suspected that other developers before me also failed.

 # Thanksgiving